 There are 6 core Re:amaze features to help you work better with teammates.

-Notes, can also be left without addressing it to any specific staff member.
-These notes are visible to everyone but will not trigger any outgoing notifications.
-Our recommendation is to utilize notes as much as possible if you need help, if you need to alert someone, or simply to combine it with the Remind feature.
+Notes can also be left without addressing a specific staff member.
+These notes are visible to everyone on your team but will not trigger any outgoing notifications.
+We recommend using notes as much as possible if you need help, need to alert someone, or simply to combine it with the Remind feature.
 For example, if you leave yourself a reminder to follow up with a customer, a generic internal note will help you remember what you need to follow up with.

-Not all teammates will have a Re:amaze account, however.
-So how do teammates in non customer service roles provide you help or collaborate with you?
-In these situations, you can always forward an on-going conversation to that staff member's email address.
-Recipients of forwarded conversations will first get your message to them and a conversation summary of what has been said between you and the customer.
-Recipients of forwarded messages can also reply directly within the original conversation without fearing that your customer might see it.
+If not all of your teammates have a Re:amaze account, you can still use internal notes to communicate with them by forwarding a conversation to their email address.
+When conversations are forwarded, recipients will receive both your message to them and a summary of the conversation between you and the customer.
+They can also reply directly within the original conversation without the customer seeing it.
 These are known as private replies.
 See this article about forwarding.

-Re:amaze Presence is a series of features to help you work better as a team.
-It's composed of: real time event logs, agent presence (to see what other agents are doing), and typing presence (the ability to see what customers are typing in live chat before they hit send).
+Re:amaze Presence is a series of features that help you work better as a team.
+Presence consists of: real-time event logs, agent presence (to see what other agents are doing), and typing presence (the ability to see what customers are typing in live chat before they hit send).

 Presence also helps bring visibility into each other's workflows and allows you to visualize where teammates are and what they're doing.
 It can help facilitate better coordination and also prevent paths from getting crossed.
 For example, you can also visualize when other teammates or customers have viewed your replies.
 Re:amaze will also tell you how many email notifications have been sent to staff members and customers.